Biduality and Reflexivity in Positive Characteristic: Tools and basic Constructions

-Note that from eq. (\ref{differen-f}) we see that $dx_i^{p^h}=d^{(p^h)}x_i$.
-Without the Hasse derivatives, the differential $dx^{p^h}$, when computed in terms of eq. (\ref{differen-f}) is zero, but here it is a generator of the alternating algebra of differential forms.
+Recall the notation $q=p^h$ and note that from eq. (\ref{differen-f}) we see that $d(x_i^{q})=d^{(h)}x_i^q$ which can be seen as an element in $T_P^{(*h)}M$.
+Without the Hasse derivatives, the differential $d(x^{q})$, when computed in terms of eq. (\ref{differen-f}) is zero, but here it is a generator of the alternating algebra of differential forms.